dmbrownlee/demo/rhcsa/labfiles/chapter8/lab8-1.md

 ## STEPS

-Practice the following commands on server1.

-- View your network interfaces and identify which interfaces are up and what IP addresses they are using
-- Verify server1 can reach server2 over the network
-- View your hostname settings
-- View your Network Manager connections
-  - Which connections are active?
-  - Which network interfaces do they use?
-- Create a new connection named "Wired Home Network" that uses ethernet with an IPv4 address 192.168.0.4/24, a gateway of 192.168.0.1, and a DNS name server of 8.8.8.8
+On server2:
+  1. Check your network settings to find out which network interface you're using to get to the Internet
+  1. Create a new network connection using the same interface and gateway address, but using 192.168.4.20/24 as the IPv4 address and netmask
+  1. Activate the new connection
+  1. Change the hostname of server2 to newserver

+On server1:
+  1. Change any settings you need to in order to SSH to newserver by name